Skip to content

 • Cap the stall counter low.
 The Magentic-One paper uses ≤2.
 Higher thresholds let the team thrash longer before re-planning.

 • Cap total iterations.
-The outer loop has no native termination; add one, or the manager will keep revising the plan until the budget burns out.
+The outer loop has no native termination; add one, or the manager keeps re-planning until the budget burns out.

 • Fixed specialist roster.
-The manager cannot dynamically create new agents; unused specialists distract it, and missing expertise has no fallback (arxiv:2411.04468 §Limitations).
-Curate the roster for the task type before deployment.
+The manager cannot create new agents; unused specialists distract it and missing expertise has no fallback (arxiv:2411.04468 §Limitations).
+Curate the roster before deployment.

 Example